garvmanc/ledbook-g-mvp/README.md

 ## Future

 - Currently, this is just an MVP.
+- Soon would be adding multi-user packs.